 Tom Sims, Mike Olson (who would later found Gnu Snowboards) and Jake Carpenter Burton (of Burton fame) all began to produce snowboards in 1977.
 At this early stage everyone was feeling their way in terms of design- Burton would modify Snurfers, Olson was using planks of pine and Sims was creating his own wood boards with aluminium underneath.

 Since the pivotal year of 1977 the innovations came on thick and fast.
-Sims began using fibreglass as the base of the snowboards in 1979 when Jake Burton was developing ptex and working on how to use the already advanced ski technology to make the boards glide better (see picture, left).
-As the snowboarding industry moves through the 1980's and becomes a popular phenomenon board design becomes more standardised across the industry and the focus shifts to finding the best binding (and looking cool!).
+Sims began using fibreglass as the base of the snowboards in 1979 when Jake Burton was developing ptex and working on how to use the already advanced ski technology to make the boards glide better.
+As the snowboarding industry moved through the 1980's and became a popular phenomenon, board design became more standardised across the industry and the focus shifted to finding the best binding.

 With the rise in snowboarding over the past decade, the sport is being recognised in the World’s best sporting events.
 The 2014 Winter Olympics in Sochi showcased 12 new competitions across the games including snowboard Slopestyle and the snowboard parallel slalom.
 This made a total of ten snowboarding events at the winter games.

 Team GB sent 7 snowboard athletes to Sochi to compete in Snowboard Slopestyle, Snowboard Halfpipe and Snowboard Cross.
 Jenny Jones blew the nation away by winning a bronze medal in the Ladies Snowboard Slopestyle and became the first ever British female to win an Olympic medal on snow.
 Plus both Jamie Nicholls and Billy Morgan made it into the top 10 Snowboard Slopestyle Finals.